Juvenal Juvêncio: Death

 Juvêncio had prostate cancer for several years, but the disease weakened his health in the final months before his death.
-He died on 9 December 2015, aged 81.
-The funeral took place in the noble hall of the Cicero Pompeu de Toledo stadium Morumbi, and the burial took place on 10 December 2015 at the Cemitério do Morumbi.
+He died at 8:30 BRST on 9 December 2015, aged 81.
+The funeral took place in the noble hall of the Cicero Pompeu de Toledo Stadium Morumbi, and the burial took place on 10 December 2015 at the Cemitério do Morumbi.
 The City of São Paulo decreed three days of official mourning in his honor.